Private Trauma Treatment Programs in a Residential Rehab

 Both men and women will benefit from gender-specific group therapy as well, with common experiences and camaraderie an important foundation for benefiting in the peer setting.

-The Treatment Specialist is a team of highly experienced mental health and addiction professionals who offer a free assessment and locator service for residential trauma and complex PTSD treatment providers.
-With a vast network of mental health and dual diagnosis providers, the specialists can match your specific needs with the appropriate men’s or women’s trauma treatment program.
-We work with trauma rehabs that accept insurance towards treatment.
+The Treatment Specialist will connect you with a treatment center that offers mental health and addiction treatment programs.
+Connect with professionals who will offer a free assessment and discuss the options for residential trauma and complex PTSD treatment.
+Most treatment centers work with trauma rehabs that accept insurance to help cover the costs of treatment.
 Don’t let irrational fear and deep emotional pain keep you from living the life you deserve!
 For more information about how to get help, contact The Treatment Specialist today at (866) 644-7911.